Fennec2000GH/Fennec2000GH/README.md

 <!-- **Fennec2000GH/Fennec2000GH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Welcome to my GitHub!
 My name is Caijun Qin.
-I am currently attending the University of Florida (2019 - 2022) pursuiing Computer Science B.S. and Statistics B.A.
+I am currently attending the University of Florida (2019 - 2022) pursuing Computer Science B.S. and Statistics B.A.
 I am active in hackathons, practice coding sessions, and academic research within the computing field.
 Please feel free to contact or connect with me through social media or email.

 ## GitHub Statistics
 ----------------------------------------------------------------------------------------------------